atsyplenkov/megapolis/content/home/logistics.md

   icon = "video"
   icon_pack = "fas"
   name = "<a href='https://zoom.us/'>Zoom meeting</a>"
-  description = "Where a live lectures will be given"
+  description = "Where a live lectures will be given.
+Only Host and Speakers access"

 [[feature]]
   icon = "youtube"
   icon_pack = "fab"
   name = "<a href='https://www.youtube.com/'>Yotube channel</a>"
-  description = "Where lectures will be stored"
+  description = "Where you can watch the lectures and ask questions.
+Public access"

 [[feature]]
   icon = "file-powerpoint"